SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 A text field for your convenience to label your entries, which is not utilized by the AI or any of the trigger logics.

+If empty, can be backfilled using the entries' first key by clicking on the "Fill empty memos" button.

 #### Status

 1. Blue = The entry would always be present in the prompt.